Top System Monitoring Tools for Windows Environments

-- SolarWinds Server & Application Monitor – EDITOR'S CHOICE A package of monitoring tools that watch over software and server activities, including cloud resources and web application monitoring.
+- SolarWinds Server & Application Monitor – FREE TRIAL A package of monitoring tools that watch over software and server activities, including cloud resources and web application monitoring.
 Runs on Windows Server.
 Start a 30-day free trial.

 - Paessler PRTG – FREE TRIAL A bundle of monitoring systems that supervise the performance of networks, servers, and applications.
 Runs on Windows Server.